Why the “2-Minute Rule” Doesn’t Work for Adults with ADHD

 Your weak working memory makes it hard to remember to go back to your original goal when the 2 minute task is complete.
 Your difficulty transitioning between tasks adds 10, 15, even 20 minutes to any multi-tasking endeavor.
 Instead of stopping what you planned to do, carry a notebook and add items to your “catch-all” to-do list, and set a point in the day or week to revisit those tasks.

-In this video, from her ADDitude webinar titled “ADD-Friendly Productivity Strategies for Adults with ADHD,” Linda Walker, explains how to stop procrastinating and be more efficient:
+In the above video, from her ADDitude webinar titled “ADD-Friendly Productivity Strategies for Adults with ADHD,” Linda Walker, explains how to stop procrastinating and be more efficient.

 Learn More About How to Stop Procrastinating Without the “2-Minute Rule:”

 1. Read: Everyone Has a Productivity Zone.
 Here’s How to Find Yours.